 James achieved a Double First-Class Honours in Law at Downing College, University of Cambridge, where he was awarded several scholarships for his performance in examinations.

-- Applications to set aside a sham trust in existing bankruptcy proceedings;
+- Setting aside a sham trust within bankruptcy proceedings;

 - Restoration of companies to the Register;